All official European Union website addresses are in the europa.eu domain.

 IPCC categories

-What makes an insurance scheme perform well?
-Long term cost and benefits of insurance remain the main indicator.
+An insurance scheme's performance is mainly determined by the long-term costs and benefits of insurance, which remain the key indicator.
 For climate change, these costs and benefits should be seen together with a broad range of risk management tools (prevention, protection, early warning).
 The risk management objectives depend on the expectations that governments, insured parties or insurers may have.
-An insurance scheme based on solidarity will achieve maximum coverage in order to evenly distribute risk.
+An insurance scheme based on solidarity (with public support and individual contributes based on income) will achieve maximum coverage in order to evenly distribute risk.
 Climate risk management insurance will increase risk awareness and provide incentives to increase resilience through adaptation measures.

 However there are also voices that state that insurance is maladaptive, as insurance regimes reinforce exposure and vulnerability as they might favour actions which preserve the ‘status-quo’ rather than enabling adaptive behaviour such as transformative adaptation (e.g. O’Hare et al., 2015).
 In this perspective, insurance shall be seen as part of a broader approach to risk management and adaptation.

-Insurance companies distribute financial risk amongst policyholders, and risk-based premiums can incentivise individual policyholders to reduce risk which reduces the cost in the case of damage.
+Insurance companies spread financial risk across all policyholders, and by charging higher premiums for higher risks, they encourage individuals to take steps to reduce their own risks.
+This helps lower the cost of damage if an event happens.
 However, insurance becomes less attractive for high-risk households or farmers when premiums reflect the underlying risk.
-Although lower risk policyholders have a weaker incentive to reduce risk, they are more likely to buy insurance since premiums are more affordable.
+At the same time, although lower risk policyholders have a weaker incentive to reduce risk, they are more likely to buy insurance since premiums are more affordable.

 Insurance schemes last normally as long as a contract is agreed between the insurer and the insured item.
 Most contracts have an annual duration and are yearly renewed, including the revision of contract, such as the insurance premium.